siriusphp/filtration/docs/index.md

 ## Transforming data

 Sometimes the data provided may come in "wrong" shape.
 For example a date field may be set in $_POST as an array on a different key but you only need a regular string to manipulate.
-For this situations you need to transform the data, not filter it.
+For this situations you need to transform the data, not 'really' filter it.

 ```php
 $data = array(